{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Case Study: EP240617 a

 where $d_L$ is the luminosity distance and $k \equiv \int^{10^4/(1+z)}_{1/(1+z)} E N(E) dE / \int^{e_2}_{e_1} E N(E) dE$ (with $e_1$ and $e_2$ denoting the detector’s energy band) is the $k$-correction factor \citep{2001AJ....121.2879B}.
 Assuming different redshifts (z=0.01–5), the relation between the rest-frame peak energy $E_{\rm p,z}$ and the isotropic $\gamma$-ray energy $E_{\gamma,\text{iso}}$ \citep[i.e., the Amati relation;][]{amati2002intrinsic} is shown in Figure \ref{fig:amati}.

-EP240617a would fall in the Type I GRB region if located at a very close distance; however, given its long-duration profile, it is more likely to be a Type II GRB \citep{2006Natur.444.1010Z,2009ApJ...703.1696Z}.
+{In the context of this relation, EP240617a would fall in the Type~I GRB region if located at a close distance; however, its long-duration profile shares features commonly observed in Type~II GRBs.
+It should be noted that the Amati relation has not strictly accounted for off-axis effects, and the origin of the progenitor cannot be truly clarified, so we provide an extensive discussion in the next section. }